Conditions of Use

 - Shade cloths, tents, gazebos and market umbrellas are not permitted regardless of weather conditions.

 - Free-standing marquees are restricted to specific areas.
 Marquees are not available for hire from the Authority.
 Venue hire fees apply and a site meeting is required for final approval.
-Refer to the Fees and Charges section of your application pack.

 Power and Electrical/Gas Equipment